In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other parts of the program.

 }

 These examples show how to define and use functions in C++.
-It does not mean that they are always the best way to solve all problems; in some cases, there may be more suitable solutions.
+This does not mean they are always the best way to solve all problems; in some cases, there may be more suitable solutions.